spinnaker/spinnaker.github.io/guides/user/plugins/user-guide.md

 Use `--ui-resource-location=<location-of-plugin-ui-resource>` to configure the frontend portion of the plugin.
 This parameter may be omitted when the plugin doesn't have a UI component.
 The `url` of the JavaScript application file must be publicly accessible.
 It also has to allow for [cross origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests.

+Users on Spinnaker 1.20.0 or later trying to install pf4jStagePlugin on 1.1.3 or later will not need to configure the `--ui-resource-location` parameter.

 See the command [reference](/reference/halyard/commands/#hal-plugins-add) for the complete list of parameters.

 ## Configure the plugin